-Many hotels have implemented recycling programs, which include collection in guest room as well as containers in the pool area, lobby, meeting rooms and other common areas.
+Many hotels have implemented recycling programs, which include collection in guest rooms as well s containers in the pool area, lobby, meeting rooms and other common areas.

 Communicate to your guests

 Communication is the key for a successful guest recycling program.
 Consider using signage, letters in the room information guides, hotel in-room television channel, posters, key packets, receipts, etc. to get information out to the guests.